The 2019 Guide On How to Make Money With Affiliate Marketing for Beginners

 I remember Googling How to start affiliate marketing and How to make money with affiliate marketing and feeling OVERWHELMED.
 I was lost and I didn’t know where to start... or... if I'd ever figure it out much less make money from affiliate marketing.

 I didn’t know which niche was best for me, which affiliate programs were good, nor which traffic source I was going to use to bring people to my affiliate content.

-After enough analysis paralysis, I knew I had to get started.
+After enough analysis paralysis, I knew I had to get started with affiliate marketing.
 I started with YouTube content, made a lot of mistakes.

-Long story short, am now a successful affiliate marketer.
-This article is the accumulation of my experiences and lessons I learned in affiliate marketing over the last four years.
+This ultimate guide is the accumulation of my experiences and lessons I've learned in affiliate marketing over the last four years.

 This article will help you:

 - Get started step-by-step with affiliate marketing

 - Avoid affiliate marketing pitfalls

 - And give you tips on how to accelerate your learning curve

 What Is Affiliate Marketing?